wp-plugins/snazzy-maps/readme.txt

 3. Your Google Map is now a Snazzy Map!

 == Changelog ==

+= 1.1.0 =
+Release Date: June 15th, 2015

+* New Feature: Added search to the explore tab.
+* Bug Fix: Updated save style to properly work with unicode characters.
+* Bug Fix: Changed all include to include_once because of redeclared errors.

 = 1.0.6 =
 Release Date: May 11th, 2015